Tonejs/Midi/README.md

   header: {
     name: String,                     // the name of the first empty track,
                                       // which is usually the song name
-    bpm: Number,                      // the tempo, e.g. 120
+    tempos: TempoEvent[],             // the tempo, e.g. 120
-    timeSignature: [Number, Number],  // the time signature, e.g. [4, 4],
+    timeSignatures: TimeSignatureEvent[],  // the time signature, e.g. [4, 4],
     PPQ: Number                       // the Pulses Per Quarter of the midi file },

-  startTime: Number,                  // the time before the first note plays
   duration: Number,                   // the time until the last note finishes

   // an array of midi tracks
   tracks: [
     {
-      id: Number,                     // the position of this track in the array
       name: String,                   // the track name if one was given

+      channel: Number,                // channel
+                                      // the ID for this channel; 9 and 10 are
+                                      // reserved for percussion
       notes: [
         {
           midi: Number,               // midi number, e.g. 60
           time: Number,               // time in seconds
+          ticks: Number,              // time in ticks
-          note: String,               // note name, e.g. "C4"
+          name: String,               // note name, e.g. "C4",
+          pitch: String,              // the pitch class, e.g. "C", octave : Number,            // the octave, e.g. 4
           velocity: Number,           // normalized 0-1 velocity
-          duration: Number,           // duration between noteOn and noteOff }
+          duration: Number,           // duration in seconds between noteOn and noteOff }
       ],

-      startTime: Number,              // the time before the first note plays
-      duration: Number,               // the time until the last note finishes

       // midi control changes
       controlChanges: {